vojtechruz/vojtechruzicka-blog/src/posts/documenting-angular-apps-with-typedoc-compodoc-and-angulardoc/index.md

 ![compodoc-modules](./documentation-compodoc-modules.png)

-Compodoc also allows you to see a nice diagram of your application\'s routing, which is always handy.
+Compodoc also allows you to see a nice diagram of your application's routing, which is always handy.

 ![compodoc-routes](./documentation-compodoc-routes.png)